 Wilberforce currently resides in a suburb of St. Paul in Minnesota, where she is working multiple jobs as she discovers how she wants to change the world and, just as importantly, how she is going to change herself.
-Wilber previously studied history at the Graduate School of Loyola University Chicago, and has other degrees in English and religion.
+Wilber previously studied history at a graduate school in Chicago, and has other degrees in English and religion.
 She blames her higher education for the naming of her cat to Lady Jane Grey.
 Picture of the said Lady will, inevitably, be posted.

 Contrary to stereotypes of her millennial generation, Wilber knows that her story does not stand out.
 “Who I am is seen in numerous members of my generation around the world (although particularly in Western culture).
 I am in the process of rediscovering my passions in life while starting up a career and settling into a home after seven years of college coursework, and I’m hoping that this blog will help me do so.
 Whether anyone reads this blog other than me is immaterial.
 This blog is for me, to help me rediscover what I like and what makes me who I am.”